kovidgoyal/calibre/manual/edit.rst

 Marking the cover
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 E-books typically have a cover image.
-This image is indicated in the Files Browser by the icon of a brown book next to the image name.
+This image is indicated in the :guilabel:`File browser` by the icon of a brown book next to the image name.
 If you want to designate some other image as the cover, you can do so by right clicking on the file and choosing :guilabel:`Mark as cover`.

 In addition, EPUB files has the concept of a *titlepage*.
 A title page is a HTML file that acts as the title page/cover for the book.
 You can mark an HTML